fz172/fanfly/_posts/2023-09-17-priming_experiment.md

 - It's a tested system, used by many other homebuilders.
 - It's water based so clean up is easy.

-Since I haven't dealt with air paint before, I want to keep today's experiement as simple as possible.
-So I want to focus on the paint, not cleaning up aftewards.
+Since I haven't dealt with air paint before, I want to keep today's experiment as simple as possible.
+So I want to focus on the paint, not cleaning up afterwards.
 EkoPrimer only requires water to clean up.

 In ether case, after dialing in my brand new central pneumatic air spray (actually I am not sure I dialed it in properly), I started to mix the primer using a stick and poured it into the air spray.

 The paint took like 15 seconds :) I just squeezed the trigger and moved left - right - left - right a few times, the aluminum was fully painted.
 It's definitely more efficient than the rattle can approach for larger surfaces.
 In this process I was too close to the metal for some parts, and noticed very obvious orange peel on the paint.
 The primer was quite liquidy it somoothed itself out a little bit, but not fully.

 I applied a second code to smooth everything out.
 However, the painted surface collected a lot of dust from my garage.
 For the experiment I think it's fine.
 For the real paint I will probably build a small paint booth in my garage.